-The DfE know that there is link between mental health, attainment and behaviour.
-In order for students to reach their full potential students have to be encouraged to develop positive mental health strategies.
+The DfE know that there is link between mental health, attainment, and behaviour.
+For students to reach their full potential students have to be encouraged to develop positive mental health strategies.

 We discuss wellbeing and mental health regularly at school.
-On Wednesdays students take part in activities designed by their Heads of Year to foster greater wellbeing.
-We also promote positive mental health in assemblies.
-There is a school counsellor and a range of people to talk to at school.
-We also have wellbeing suggestion boxes where students can make suggestions about things we can do to improve wellbeing in their year group.
+On Wednesdays, all students take part in activities designed by their Head of Year to foster greater wellbeing.
+We also promote positive mental health in assemblies and through timetabled PSHE lessons.

 However, these activities are not a substitute for seeing a mental health professional.
 Sometimes we need outside help and advice.
 Getting help is good.
 No-one should feel bad about it.

-There is a saying in the aviation industry that in times of crisis you should put your own oxygen mask on first.
-Parents can support their children in many ways but parents should also remember that they need to take care of themselves first so that they can provide support for their children.
+Parents can support their children in many ways, but parents should also remember that they need to take care of themselves first so that they can provide support for their children.